JJConsulting/JJMasterData/README.md

 <br>

-## Building from source
+## Building from source 🧰
 1. Install [.NET 7](https://dotnet.microsoft.com/en-us/download/dotnet/7.0)

 2. Install [NodeJS](https://nodejs.org/en/download/)

-3. Clone the repository JJMasterData
+3. Clone this git repository

-4. Open through JJMasterData.sln file
+4. Open `JJMasterData.sln `file at your IDE

-5. Set the JJMasterData.Web.Example as startup project
+5. Set the `JJMasterData.WebExample` as startup project

-6. Click with right button on top of JJMasterData.Web, open the terminal and execute the command
+6. At `src/JJMasterData.Web` run at your terminal
 ```bash
 npm i
 ```

-7. It will be necessary to direct to a Database of your choice.
-It is possible to use the VisualStudio’s Database.
-You will need to find the Database’s name in appsettings.json according to the picture below
+7. It will be necessary to add a Database of your choice.
+You will need add a ConnectionString at your `IConfiguration` source.
 ![image](https://user-images.githubusercontent.com/100393691/203789109-ef71f492-3f90-4739-8c41-8a92890c72dc.png)

-8. Execute the project
+8. Run the project

-9. This is the expected result <br>
+9. This is the expected output <br>
 ![image](https://user-images.githubusercontent.com/100393691/203789353-14c24b8d-cf2c-4717-891a-b01e58559a4c.png)